Edinburgh International Children’s Festival to tackle suicide suicide, mental health, loneliness and dyslexia

-The Scottish Government is providing funding £115,000 for specially-commissioned mental health-related work to be premiered during the theatre, dance and film event in May.
+The Scottish Government is providing £115,000 in funding for specially-commissioned mental health-related work to be premiered during the theatre, dance and film event in May.

 Projects include The Hope River Girls, which will focus on a group of schoolgirls who begin behaving strangely and mirroring each other, attracting the attention of parents, teachers and even the national news.